sitamgithub-MSIT/well-being/README.md

 - `app.py`: This file contains the code for the Gradio application.
 - `.env.example`: This file contains the environment variables required for the project.
 - `requirements.txt`: This file contains the required dependencies for the project.
+- `README.md`: This file contains the project documentation.

 ## Tech Stack